rancher/docs/content/os/v1.x/en/installation/custom-builds/custom-rancheros-iso/_index.md

 $ OS_CONSOLE=alpine make release
 ```

-#### Building with predefined docker images
+#### Building with Predefined Docker Images

-If you want to custom an ISO file to address your offline scenario, you can predefined images for system-docker and user-docker.
+If you want to use a custom ISO file to address an offline scenario, you can use predefined images for `system-docker` and `user-docker`.

-RancherOS supports `APPEND_SYSTEM_IMAGES`, it can save images to the initrd file, and loaded with system-docker when booting.
+RancherOS supports `APPEND_SYSTEM_IMAGES`.
+It can save images to the `initrd` file, and is loaded with `system-docker` when booting.

-You can build ISO like this:
+You can build the ISO like this:

 ```
 APPEND_SYSTEM_IMAGES="rancher/os-openvmtools:10.3.10-1" make release
 ```

-RancherOS also supports APPEND_USER_IMAGES, it can save images to the initrd file, and loaded with user-docker when booting.
+RancherOS also supports `APPEND_USER_IMAGES`.
+It can save images to the `initrd` file, and is loaded with `user-docker` when booting.

-You can build ISO like this:
+You can build the ISO like this:

 ```
 APPEND_USER_IMAGES="alpine:3.9 ubuntu:bionic" make release
 ```

-Please note that these will be packaged into the initrd, and the predefined images will take up the resource footprint at startup.
+Please note that these will be packaged into the `initrd`, and the predefined images will affect the resource footprint at startup.